Dev Reeves: Post-playing career

-Reeves is the president of IAC The Sports Group which is a sales and marketing firm located in Frisco, Texas.
+Reeves is the president of IAC The Sports Group, a sales and marketing firm located in Frisco, Texas.
 He also serves as the color analyst for the Dallas Sidekicks and Dallas Cup television broadcasts on Time Warner Sports Channel.
 The Dallas Cup is regarded as the top youth soccer tournament in the world.
 The likes of Rooney, Beckham, Dempsey, Chicharito, and of late Adnan Januzaj, Jesse Lingard and Ross Barkley have all played in the Dallas Cup.
 Reeves has hosted the "Dev Reeves All-Star Soccer Camp" in his hometown of Quincy since 1986.